mrbmc/mrbmc.github.io/src/projects/disney-growth.md

 ### Takeaways {#takeaways}

-I don't believe that "Growth Design" was responsible for all this success.
-Disney+ was a desirable product offered at the right time.
-However, I believe that we did the work necessary – all the user archetypes, devices, payment methods, partnerships, and design systems - to maximize the opportunity.

->"We often miss opportunity because it's dressed in overalls and looks like work."
->–Thomas Edison

-In mid-2021 I took on a new opportunity within Disney Streaming to lead design for [STAR+](https://www.starplus.com) our new general entertainment service in Latin America.
-I handed off the Growth Design team, roadmaps, and partnerships to my colleague to continue Disney+'s growth over the next 18 months.
+The work -- user archetypes, devices, payment methods, partnerships, and design systems -- was what turned a desirable product into a record-breaking one.
+The foundation I built continued to contribute to Disney+'s growth for the next 18 months.

 <style>
 @media (prefers-color-scheme: dark) {